datature/resources/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-There are two kinds of model can be downloaded from Nexus
+There are two kinds of model can be downloaded from Nexus: TensorFlow model and TFlite model.
+Users can download model derectly from Nexus or port the trained model through Datature Hub.
+For the second method, users should get two sets of Keys: Model Key and Project Secret Key in advance.
+Firstly, users should clone this repository and cd to resource folder.

+The usage of the following six different models though both python3 and jupyter notebook will be introduced： *Bounding Box with Tensorflow Model (Download model derectly) *Bounding Box Hub with Tensorflow Model (Access model by datature Hub) *Segmentation with Tensorflow Model (Download model derectly) *Bounding Box with TFlite Model (Download model derectly) *Bounding Box Hub with TFlite Model (Access model by datature Hub) *Segmentation with TFlite Model (Download model derectly)

 ### File Structure

 Description for each file and folder in terms of its content or purpose.

 - input/: Some sample test images for prediction
 - output/: Output folder to store predicted images
-- saved_model/: Contains trained Tensorflow Model
+- saved_model/: Contains trained model
 - labelmap.pbtxt: Label map used for prediction
 - requirements.txt: Contains Python3 dependencies
 - prediction.py: Script to run for prediction

-## Bounding Box
+## Bounding Box with Tensorflow Model
 ### Command to Run Script in Python3
 ```
 pip install -r requirements.txt